LOADING ...

 "There's a elevator around the back."

-I said "I'd like a table for my and me."
+I said "I'd like a for my friend and me."

-He says "I'll try to one out of the way."
+He "I'll try to find one out of the way."

-Then he whispers, "Uh, is she be sick,
+he whispers, "Uh, is she gonna be sick,

-I mean, pee on the floor or some kind of fit?"
+I mean, pee on the floor or throw kind of fit?"

 I she once had polio.